-- I have reviewed the information submitted in this Fair Registration Practices Report (the "Report"). - All information required to be provided in the Report is included. - The information contained in the Report is accurate.
+- i.
+I have reviewed the information submitted in this Fair Registration Practices Report (the "Report"). - ii.
+To the best of my knowledge: - all information required to be provided in the Report is included; and - the information contained in the Report is accurate.

-Name of individual with authority to sign on behalf of the organization: Connie Learn Title: Director: Registration & Administration Date: February 23, 2010
+Name of individual with authority to sign on behalf of the organization: Connie Learn

+Title: Director: Registration & Administration

+Date: February